slothsoft/screeps-script/README.md

 - make Courier more universal
 - Creep#dismantle !!!
 - spawn on new world and see what happens and what needs fixing, then document
+- organize TODOs-Tasks better?
+- how often is the block with "work; if outside range move; if ok, do nothing, if else log error" used?
+Is there a better way?